chaitanyakasaraneni/coursera_capstone/README.md

-# coursera_capstone
+# Battle of Neighborhoods
-A repository for Capstone Project of IBM Data Science Professional Certificate on Coursera
+This repo is for the capstone project of IBM Data Science Professional Certificate course on Coursera.